guzzle/guzzle/UPGRADING.md

 response information.
 You can, however, get access to the request and response object by calling `getRequest()` or `getResponse()` on the exception object.

+### Query parameter aggregation

+Multi-valued query parameters are no longer aggregated using a callback function. `Guzzle\Http\Query` now has a setAggregator() method that accepts a `Guzzle\Http\QueryAggregator\QueryAggregatorInterface` object.
+This object is responsible for handling the aggregation of multi-valued query string variables into a flattened hash.

 2.8 to 3.x
 ----------